DominikMacko/multisocial/README.md

 # MultiSocial: Multilingual Benchmark of Machine-Generated Text Detection of Social-Media Texts
 Source code for replication of the experiments in the [paper](https://arxiv.org/abs/2406.12549) accepted to ACL 2025 Main conference.
+The MultiSocial dataset can be downloaded from [Zenodo](https://zenodo.org/records/13846152).

 ## Cite
 If you use the data, code, or the information in this repository, cite the following paper, please<!-- (also available on [arXiv](https://arxiv.org/abs/2406.12549))-->.